jayunit100/SparkStreamingApps/deploy/README.md

 The simplest way to run these is using vagrant.

-Vagrantfile in this repo will spin up an OS which can run containers, and will launch each of the containers in it.
+## Vagrantfile in this repo will spin up an OS which can run containers, and will launch each of the containers in it.
+It expects
+- Docker will be assigning 172....0 as the FIRST container address (this means: NO other containers running).
+- Vagrant and docker both installed
+- Running as root.

-# Manually
+# Future

-One service is cassandra/ The other is in spark/
-Each service will start n containers.
+In the future, we'd like to be able to run this project like this.

+- Grab the Dockerfiles.
+- Add the Vagrantfile modifications into the dockerfile.
-- Start both independent services
+- Start M cassandra containers

-- Now, run the third docker container, test/, which runs the smoke test.
+- Start N spark containers with ability to reach cassandra master.